 Sometimes, there are two words in English that refer to concepts that are only slightly different, and those words themselves are also only slightly different.
 It can be maddening for non-native speakers and fledgling writers to try and sort these words out.

 Wondering if an object is translucent or transparent is an excellent example.
-The words differ by only one syllable, and they differ in meaning only by the degree of light which a material allows to pass through it.
+The words begin with the same syllable, and they differ in meaning only by the degree of light which a material allows to pass through it.

 Having to remember that these concepts have separate words to describe them can be frustrating, but in the long run, specificity in language actually makes it easier to speak, and to understand.